oracle/weblogic-image-tool/site/create-image.md

                        Version of server jdk to install.
 Default: 8u202 --latestPSU      Whether to apply patches from latest PSU.
       --opatchBugNumber=<opatchBugNumber>
-                       use this opatch patch bug number
-      --password=<password for support user id>
+                       the patch number for OPatch (patching OPatch) --password=<password for support user id>
                        Password for support userId
       --passwordEnv=<environment variable>